David-Dingle/TenProf/README.md

 ## Papers

+The full paper is included in this repository: [reference/TenProf.pdf](reference/TenProf.pdf).

 - Xingjian Ding, Keren Zhou, Yueming Hao, and Pengfei Su.
 2026.
 TenProf: A Tensor-Centric Profiler for Deep Learning Workload Analysis and Optimization.
-The ACM International Conference on Supercomputing, July 6-9, 2026, Belfast, Northern Ireland, UK.
+The ACM International Conference on Supercomputing, July 6-9, 2026, Belfast, Northern Ireland, UK. [[PDF](reference/TenProf.pdf)]